The timeline, in a nutshell:

 The first thing to consider is what kind of cannabis you want to grow: Sativa, Indica, or Hybrid?
 Does it matter where they were grown, indoors or outdoors?
 Will this strain require me to use specific nutrients to thrive under low temperatures or high humidity levels during flowering periods?
 The list goes on!
 What kind of yield do I need based on how much time I plan to spend tending my crop daily?

 Once these questions have been answered and decided upon, it’s time for planning purposes: Do I want an indoor grow operation or an outdoor one?
 How big does my space need to be?
 What type of lighting equipment do I need?
 Can I achieve optimal yields with limited space by using vertical gardening instead of traditional horizontal methodologies?
 If so, which would work best given my location constraints, such as near riverside areas where flooding occurs frequently?
-Or throughout the winter months due to the southern hemisphere seasons being colder than equatorial regions making northern hemisphere climates more suitable for growing indoors than southern hemisphere ones?
-LastPass – Family or Org Password Vault
+Or throughout the winter months due to the southern hemisphere seasons being colder than equatorial regions, making northern hemisphere climates more suitable for growing indoors than southern hemisphere ones?

 Masses think that growing cannabis is accessible.
 But it’s not as simple as lighting up a joint and expecting your plants to grow like weeds, especially if you’re new to the game!

-There are several things you need to consider before getting started: the type of plant, where you grow it, what kind of equipment and supplies you use, who else will be involved in the process, and even how much time per day or week each person spends working with your crop.
+Several things need to be considered before getting started: the type of plant, where you grow it, what equipment and supplies you use, who else will be involved in the process, and even how much time each person spends working with your crop per day or week.

 Furthermore, as the cannabis industry continues to grow, keeping up with the rules is essential.
 The rules are constantly changing, and you can’t just take your time and wait for things to get done.
-It would help if you stayed on top of them to accomplish your main objective.
+It would help to stay on top of them to accomplish your main objective.

 However, each province or municipality has its own set of regulations.
 What may be legal in one place may not necessarily be legal in another, even within a single region or city!
 For instance, if someone buys marijuana from an illegal dispensary but grows their plants at home without permission, they could face fines from police forces.
 Their operation falls under federal laws against selling marijuana through unauthorized channels and municipal bylaws banning outdoor cultivation without approval from city hall.